batcholi/XenonCode/README.md

 `array $stuff:number` // declare an array of numbers
 `array $stuff:text` // declare an array of texts

+Arrays cannot contain implementation-defined objects, just generic types.

 ## Declaring storage
 Storage is used to keep some data persistent across power cycles and even through a re-compile.
 We can declare storage variables and arrays of either number or text.
-Storage must be declared in the global scope.
+Storage should ONLY be declared in the global scope.
 ```
 storage var $stuff:number
 storage var $stuff:text
 storage array $stuff:number
+storage array $stuff:text
 ```

 ## Accessing/Assigning the nth item within an array